 - 1. What is the most important reason for doing a vehicle inspection? - 2.
 What things should you check during a trip? - 3.
 Name some key steering system parts. - 4.
 Name some suspension system defects. - 5.
 What three kinds of emergency equipment must you have? - 6.
 What is the minimum tread depth for front tires? - 7.
 For other tires?

-These questions may be on the written exam.
 If you cannot answer all of them, study Section 2: Driving Safely.

 STEP 2: Check Engine Compartment